-The Bank Committee does not intend to solicit votes on the Plan from Holders of Classified Priority Claims, Other Secured Claims, D&O Unsecured Claims and Equity Interests, because such Holders are either Unimpaired or deemed to reject the Plan.
+The Creditors' Committee does not intend to solicit votes on the Plan from Holders of Classified Priority Claims, Other Secured Claims, D&O Unsecured Claims and Equity Interests, because such Holders are either Unimpaired or deemed to reject the Plan.
 Therefore, Ballots are not being transmitted to such Holders.

-Subject to any applicable order of the Bankruptcy Court, the Bank Committee will decide any and all questions affecting the validity of any Ballot submitted, which decision will be final and binding.
-To that end, the Bank Committee may reject any Ballots that are not in proper form or that the Bank Committee's counsel believes would be unlawful or were submitted in bad faith.
+Subject to any applicable order of the Bankruptcy Court, the Creditors' Committee will decide any and all questions affecting the validity of any Ballot submitted, which decision will be final and binding.
+To that end, the Creditors' Committee may reject any Ballots that are not in proper form or that the Creditors' Committee's counsel believes would be unlawful or were submitted in bad faith.
 Any Ballot that is executed by a Holder of Claims, but does not indicate an acceptance or rejection of the Plan or indicates both an acceptance and rejection of the Plan shall not be counted as a vote on the Plan.
 Any Holder of a Claim or Claims in Class 2 and/or Class 4a that executes a Ballot, but does not indicate on the Ballot that such Holder elects to opt out of assigning its Litigation Claims to RGH shall be deemed to have consented to the assignment of its Litigation Claims to RGH as of the Effective Date.

-In addition, all Holders of Claims (including any Holders in Classes 2 and 4a, whether or not such Holders elect to opt out of assigning their Litigation Claims to RGH) shall be deemed to consent to the release provisions in Section 14.4 of the Plan, unless such Holders expressly vote to reject the Plan or are deemed to reject the Plan.
+In addition, all Holders of Claims (including any Holders in Classes 2 and 4a, whether or not such Holders elect to opt out of assigning their Litigation Claims to RGH) who expressly vote to accept the Plan or are deemed to accept the Plan shall be deemed to consent to the release provisions in Section 14.4 of the Plan.

 ONLY ORIGINALLY SIGNED BALLOTS WILL BE COUNTED.
-NEITHER COPIES OF, NOR FACSIMILE, BALLOTS WILL BE ACCEPTED.
-IF A BALLOT IS NOT ACTUALLY RECEIVED BY COUNSEL TO THE BANK COMMITTEE ON OR BEFORE THE VOTING DEADLINE, SUCH BALLOT WILL NOT BE COUNTED.
+NEITHER COPIES OF, NOR FACSIMILE OR EMAIL, BALLOTS WILL BE ACCEPTED.
+IF A BALLOT IS NOT ACTUALLY RECEIVED BY COUNSEL TO THE CREDITORS' COMMITTEE ON OR BEFORE THE VOTING DEADLINE, SUCH BALLOT WILL NOT BE COUNTED.
 IN NO CASE SHOULD A BALLOT BE DELIVERED TO THE DEBTOR.
 PLEASE FOLLOW THE DIRECTIONS CONTAINED ON THE ENCLOSED BALLOT CAREFULLY.

-If a Holder has any questions about the Disclosure Statement, the Plan or the procedures for voting, did not receive a Ballot, received a damaged Ballot, or lost his or her Ballot, he or she should call, or contact by regular mail, messenger or overnight courier the Voting Agent - Bankruptcy Services LLC, at Reliance Financial Services Corporation Balloting Center, c/o Bankruptcy Services LLC, 757 Third Avenue, 3rd Floor, New York, NY 10017-2072, or tel.
+If a Holder has any questions about the Disclosure Statement, the Plan or the procedures for voting, did not receive a Ballot, received a damaged Ballot, or lost his or her Ballot, he or she should call, or contact by regular mail, messenger or overnight courier, the Voting Agent - Bankruptcy Services LLC, at Reliance Financial Services Corporation Balloting Center, c/o Bankruptcy Services LLC, 757 Third Avenue, 3rd Floor, New York, NY 10017-2072, or tel.
 1-888-498-7765, or, from outside the United States, tel. +1-212-376-8998.

-For further information on procedures for voting on the Plan, see "Voting Procedures".
+For further information on the procedures for voting on the Plan, see "Plan - Voting on, and Confirmation of, the Plan - Voting Procedures".